Commission on the Status of Women Fifty-sixth session (27 February - 9 March 2012)

 Follow CSW on: Follow us on Facebook Follow us on Twitter

-The fifty-sixth session of the Commission on the Status of Women will take place at United Nations Headquarters in New York from Monday, 27 February to Friday, 9 March 2012.
+The fifty-sixth session of the Commission on the Status of Women took place at United Nations Headquarters in New York from Monday, 27 February to Friday, 9 March 2012.
+The closing meeting was held on 15 March 2012.

 News and announcements